EnsoFinance/strategy-builder-subgraph-v1/ReadMe.md

 Current _remote_ ✨ EnsoNet ✨ Subgraph:
 http://subgraph.dev.enso.finance/subgraphs/name/ensofinance/enso-v1

+## :warning: Deprecated Codebase :warning:
+This codebase has been deprecated.
+Use this code at your own risk, and Enso does not take any responsibility for vulnerabilities or any impact thereafter from learning/utilizing this codebase.

 ## Setup and deploy on ✨ EnsoNet ✨

 ❗️ Link your github ssh key to `~/.ssh/ensonet` (or use the service account's key) ❗️